 As a community facilitator, the Community Foundation serving Southwest Colorado works to increase efficiency, sustainability, and success for area nonprofits, while maximizing effective grantmaking for philanthropists in our region.

 NEW: Something to Chew On – Nonprofit Capacity Building

-CERF has infused at total of $500,000 into the community over the last four months.
-In addition to the first three rounds of emergency granting to regional nonprofits, as well as additional support for SW CO food pantries to purchase food.
-CERF funds have supported other projects, such as Southwest Colorado Disaster Assistance (swcoda.org), Save the Food, Feed the People, and the distribution of protective equipment to nonprofits, such as no-touch thermometers.
+CERF has infused more than $500,000 into the community since the end of March, through three rounds of emergency granting to regional nonprofits, as well as additional support for SW CO food pantries to purchase food.
+CERF funds have also supported other projects, such as Southwest Colorado Disaster Assistance (swcoda.org), Save the Food, Feed the People, and the distribution of protective equipment to nonprofits.

 To donate to the Community Emergency Relief Fund visit www.coloradogives.org/cerf or send a check payable to the Community Foundation with CERF in the memo line to P.O.
 Box 1673, Durango, CO 81302.